Earnest (company): History

-Earnest received $15M in seed funding from several VC firms, including Andreessen Horowitz, First Round Capital, Maveron, Collaborative Fund, and Atlas Venture in 2014.
-This funding was a combination of equity and lending capital.
-The company first launched a personal loan product in Boston, Massachusetts, as a test market, due to the high concentration of young professionals in the area.
-The company officially launched in March 2014.
-In 2014, Earnest distributed $8M in loans and by the end of the year had a growth rate of 70%.
+The company raised $15 million in seed funding in 2014 from investors including Andreessen Horowitz, First Round Capital, Maveron, Collaborative Fund, and Atlas Venture.
+Earnest initially launched a personal loan product in Boston, Massachusetts, and formally launched in March 2014.
+In 2014, Earnest distributed $8 million in loans and by the end of the year had a growth rate of 70%.